juntylpro1/secure-enterprise/config-project.md

     If you select **Select from {{site.data.keyword.compliance_short}}**, you must have an instance of the service and an attachment through {{site.data.keyword.compliance_short}} in the target account that you want to deploy to.
 For help creating an attachment, see [Evaluating resource configuration with {{site.data.keyword.compliance_long}}](/docs/secure-enterprise?topic=secure-enterprise-security-compliance-scanning).

-1. From the **Required** panel, enter values for the required fields for the deployable architecture configuration.
+1. From the **Required** panel, enter values for the required inputs for the deployable architecture configuration.
 1. Optional: You can add values by going to the **Optional** panel.
 1. Click **Save**.
 1. Click **Validate**.
 The modal that is displayed provides more details about your in-progress validation.

    If the validation fails, you can [troubleshoot the failure](/docs/secure-enterprise?topic=secure-enterprise-ts-na-failures#na-checks-fail).
-Or, an administrator on the {{site.data.keyword.cloud_notm}} Projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
+Or, an administrator on the projects service can review the results through the {{site.data.keyword.bpshort}} service and [override the failure and approve](/docs/secure-enterprise?topic=secure-enterprise-approve-failed-validation) the configuration to deploy anyway.
 However, ensure that the pipeline failed due to the Code Risk Analyzer scan and not because of a validation or plan failure.
-It is not recommended to override a failure that is flagged due to a validation or plan failure as the configuration will not deploy successfully.
+It is not recommended to override a failure that is flagged due to a validation or plan failure as the configuration might not deploy successfully.
 For more information about security and compliance in projects, see [Achieving continuous compliance as an enterprise](/docs/secure-enterprise?topic=secure-enterprise-continuous-compliance).

 During the configuration and deployment process, monitor your [needs attention items](/docs/secure-enterprise?topic=secure-enterprise-needs-attention-projects).
 The widget reflects any issue that occurs in your configurations.
 {: remember}

-## Approving changes
+## Approving configuration changes by using the console
 {: #approve-changes}
+{: ui}

-After you validate your configuration, the changes must be approved by an editor or administrator on the {{site.data.keyword.cloud_notm}} Projects service.
+After you validate your configuration, the changes must be approved by an editor or administrator on the projects service.
 Complete the following steps to approve changes:

 1. From the projects list, select a project.
 1. Check that there aren't any outstanding needs attention items on the **Overview** tab in your project.
 Needs attention items can block your ability to deploy.